genomejs/gql/README.md

 ### query()

-Creates a new GQL chainable query
+Creates a new GQL chainable query.
+Keep in mind that each condition is tested against one SNP at a time.
+If the condition is met then it is marked as a match and not tested again.

 #### exact(id, genotype)